kylsgl/eslint-config-kylsgl-beta/src/plugins/kylsgl/docs/no-unsafe-division.md

 💼 This rule is enabled in the following configs: ✅ `base`.

-Enforces divisor checks to prevent potential division by `0`.
+Enforces divisor checks to prevent potential division by zero.

 ## ❌ Fail